kalpee06/Udacity-project-01/README.md

 Commands for Packer -

-packer build \n
+- packer build
-packer version
+- packer version

 Commands for Terraform -

-terraform init
+- terraform init
-terraform validate
+- terraform validate
-terraform plan -out solution.plan terraform apply terraform destroy
+- terraform plan -out solution.plan
+- terraform apply
+- terraform destroy

 Terraform code files are #commented denoting the resource to be created by that section.